ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0041-section-112-in-the-consolidation-phase-2024-2026.md

 ## 3. INSTITUTIONAL ENTRENCHMENT: THE 2024–2026 SEQUENCE

-Following the 2024 ruling, the institutional cascade documented in 0012 continued into a consolidation phase:
+Following the 2024 ruling, the institutional cascade documented in 0012 continued into a consolidation phase.
+The same legislative act from 2021 — the submission of five bills including a proposal to amend Section 112 — remained the fixed reference point for a sequence of institutional actions extending across multiple election cycles.

+---

 ### *2024–2025: NACC Investigation*

-- The NACC opened an ethics case against 44 MPs who signed the 2021 reform proposal.
+- The National Anti‑Corruption Commission (NACC) opened an ethics case against 44 MPs who had co‑sponsored the 2021 reform proposal.
+- The inquiry was repeatedly extended, with the NACC ultimately finding the 44 individuals guilty of a serious ethical violation on 9 February 2026.
-- The case was repeatedly extended and prepared for Supreme Court referral.
+- Preparations for referral to the Supreme Court continued into early 2026.

 ### *February–April 2026: Supreme Court Phase*

-- The NACC voted unanimously to forward the case.
+- On **9 April 2026**, the NACC formally delivered the case files to the Supreme Court, as publicly reported on 10 and 11 April 2026.
-- Ten of the 44 individuals were now MPs of the People’s Party.
+- Of the 44 individuals named in the petition, **ten were serving MPs of the People’s Party**:
-- Possible consequences included suspension, lifetime bans, and loss of voting rights.
+  **Natthaphong Ruengpanyawut, Sirikanya Tansakun, Rangsiman Rome, Wayo Assawarungruang, Pakornwut Udompipatskul, Nattawut Buaprathum, Surachet Pravinvongvuth, Nattacha Boonchaiinsawat, Teerajchai Phunthumas, and Taopiphop Limjittrakorn.**
+- Upon acceptance of the petition, the Supreme Court may order the **immediate suspension** of these ten MPs from parliamentary duties, unless the Court decides otherwise.
+- Public statements by People’s Party leader Natthaphong Ruengpanyawut on 8 April 2026 described the process as routine while noting that an accelerated suspension could affect the party’s participation in the government’s policy debate scheduled for the same week.
-- The timing coincided with the formation of the new parliament and the selection of the opposition leader.
+- The timing of the submission coincided with the formation of the new parliament, the delivery of the government’s policy statement, and the selection of the opposition leader.

 ### *Institutional Logic*

-The same legislative act from 2021 continued to generate consequences across multiple election cycles, demonstrating a closed institutional chain:
+The 2024–2026 sequence demonstrates a closed institutional chain in which each step reinforces the previous one:

-- Legislative initiative → Constitutional violation
+- **Legislative initiative (2021)** → classified as a constitutional violation (2024)
-- Constitutional violation → Party dissolution
+- **Constitutional violation** → party dissolution (2024)
-- Party dissolution → Ethics case
+- **Party dissolution** → ethics case against individual MPs (2024–2026)
-- Ethics case → Supreme Court sanctions
+- **Ethics case** → referral to the Supreme Court with potential suspensions and lifetime political bans (2026)

 This chain remained intact regardless of electoral outcomes.

----
+The transition from party‑level sanctions (2024) to individual‑level sanctions (2026) illustrates how a single legislative act can generate multi‑cycle institutional consequences within a consolidated enforcement architecture.

-### *3.1 The Institutional Feedback Loop: Cross‑Validation and Procedural Automation*
+### *The Institutional Feedback Loop: Cross‑Validation and Procedural Automation*

 A defining feature of the 2024–2026 consolidation phase is the emergence of a closed institutional feedback loop.
 Decisions made by one oversight body—most notably the Constitutional Court’s 2024 ruling—serve as fixed factual premises for subsequent proceedings conducted by other institutions, including the NACC and the Supreme Court.
 Once the Constitutional Court classified the 2021 legislative initiative as an attempt to undermine the constitutional order, later bodies no longer reassessed the substantive intent of the MPs involved.
 Instead, their inquiries focused primarily on the mechanical attribution of responsibility: who signed, who supported, and who participated.

+Public reporting on 8 April 2026 noted that People’s Party leader Natthaphong Ruengpanyawut described the process as routine while cautioning that an accelerated suspension could affect the party’s participation in the government’s policy debate scheduled for the same week.
+These remarks illustrate how procedural steps within the institutional feedback loop can acquire political significance even when formally characterised as standard administrative actions.

 This cross‑institutional coherence produces a form of procedural automation.
 The initial constitutional determination propagates through the system, ensuring that its legal and normative implications remain operative across multiple election cycles.
 As a result, the institutional chain becomes self‑reinforcing: each subsequent decision validates the previous one, and the original constitutional interpretation becomes structurally insulated from reconsideration.
 This feedback loop is central to understanding how Section 112 became embedded as a protected domain within Thailand’s institutional architecture.